ciobanut/CiobanuT/README.md

 **Other:**

 * MySQL
-* Strong experience in WordPress
+* Also strong experience in WordPress, WooCommerce, Elementor

 ---